droglenc/NCMTH107/resources/Syllabus-Current.md

 ### Extra Credit

+Three possibilities for extra credit are:
-Extra credit may be obtained by completing a two-part typed reflection on each midterm exam.
-The two parts are as follows:

-* **Correction**: Correct answers for each question you missed along with *an explanation of why the answer you originally provided was not correct and why the correct answer is correct.*  You will receive no credit for simply correcting your answer, for providing another incorrect answer, or saying "*I have no idea why I put that answer*," "*I simply wrote the wrong answer*," "*I don't know what I was thinking,*" or any other nonsensical reason.
+1. **Exam Reflections** -- Complete a two-part typed reflection on each midterm exam.
+The **first part** is correct answers for each question you missed, along with *an explanation of why the answer you originally provided was not correct and why the correct answer is correct.*  You will receive no credit for simply correcting your answer, for providing another incorrect answer, or saying "*I have no idea why I put that answer*," "*I simply wrote the wrong answer*," "*I don't know what I was thinking,*" or any other nonsensical reason.
 You must address every question you missed to receive full credit for this portion.
-Your answers must be typed and easy to find (i.e., neatly organized by question number) and you *must include the original exam*.
-This portion is worth 2/3rd of the overall value of the exam reflection.
-* **Reflection**: Your *thoughtful* reflections about the exam, including what you did well on the exam (and why), what you did not do so well on the exam (and why), what strategy you used to prepare for the exam, how you will change your strategy to prepare for the next exam, and whether you considered the exam to be fair or not.
-This portion should be at least one page but not more than two pages and is worth 1/3rd of the overall value of the exam reflection.

-A perfect exam reflection will add 10% to your final exam score (but the final score cannot be greater than 100%).
+The **second part** is a *thoughtful* reflection about the exam including what you did well on the exam (and why), what you did not do so well on the exam (and why), what strategy you used to prepare for the exam, how you will change your strategy to prepare for the next exam, and whether you considered the exam to be fair or not.
+Your reflection must be typed and easy to read (e.g., neatly organize your corrections by question number) and you *must include the original exam*.
+A perfect reflection will add 10% to your final exam score (but the final score cannot exceed 100%) with 2/3rd of the overall grade from the first part.
+Reflections are due one week after the corrected exam is returned (late reflections will not be accepted).

+1. **"Statistics in Use" Reports** - Report on the use of statistics in your life -- e.g., from the news, your other classes, or other work that you have done.
+If you report on a news item, then you should discuss the background of the information in the report, the use of statistics, how the statistics relate to what you have learned in class, how the statistics were presented, how you feel about that presentation, and any questions that you may have.
+If you report on statistics used in another class, then you should discuss the background of the project where you used statistics, what the statistics were used for (i.e., purpose), a presentation of your statistical work in the report (i.e., findings), how the statistics relate to what you've learned in this class, and any questions that you may have.
+The FOCUS of your report should be on the statistics used in the news item or class (not just the news item or the topic in the other class).
+Each report should be typed, at least one page (single-spaced), and include the item being reported on.
+Your report will be graded on how well it is and written and how well you relate the item to class.
+You may complete up to two reports for as much as 3% extra credit on your final grade.
+Note that you may not use the same type of news item for more than one report (e.g., you cannot report on presidential race polls more than once).
-In addition, up to 5% extra credit added to your final grade can be earned by completing a [Class Project](project.html) (note that the topic of your project must be approved by me).
+1. **Class Project**. -- Complere a [Class Project](project.html) to earn up to 5% extra credit on your final grade.
+Note that the topic of your project and the procedures you will follow to collect data must be approved by me.

 ### Incomplete Grades

-Under Northland College policy, an incomplete grade will be given ONLY under extreme circumstances beyond your control, such as a major illness.
+Under Northland College policy (see "Incomplete Grades" under the "Grades" tab on [this page](https://my.northland.edu/student-policies/academic-policies/)), an incomplete grade will be given ONLY under extreme circumstances beyond your control, such as a major illness.
 An incomplete grade will be given ONLY if you have successfully completed the entire course except for the final exam.

-## Participation and Conduct
+## Participation, Classroom Conduct, and Academic Integrity

 This course is taught in the framework of active-learning, peer-instruction, and inquiry-based pedagogies.
 This means that you will be asked to prepare for the class period, answer questions based on your reading, work in small groups with others, and participate in small- and large-group discussions.
 Your participation in these activities is critical to your learning and success in this course, but also to the overall success of the course.